serpious/Bachelor-Thesis/README.md

-# Bachelor-s-Thesis
+# QKD Security and Quantum Networks

-Codes and projects that I did as part of my bachelor's thesis.
+Academic Project and Final Year Thesis done as partial fulfillment for the 4 Year B.Sc.
+Hons Degree in Physics.